wnguyen1312/Modified-Guinea-Pig/README.md

 # Modified-Guinea-Pig
-Modified guinea-pig code to give bunch density and field strength output
+Modified guinea-pig code to give bunch density and field strength output (in field.txt)